-Cash roasted for pulling Snell, Rays’ season ends in Game 6
+Cashed Out: Rays manager roasted for pulling Snell in Game 6

 Said Snell: “At the end of the day, I see both sides.”

-“Just me, the way I felt that game and what he was able to see what I was doing in that game.
-I don’t want to be taken out of that game,” he said.
+“The hardest thing for me is I was rolling, I was in a groove.
+I felt like I had them guessing.
+It’s just tough for me.
+It’s going to be tough for me to accept that.
+I really don’t know to look at it.
+However you look at it, we lost.”

-The Rays’ pitching philosophy focuses on not allowing starters to face hitters for a third time in a game, and Snell has had trouble that way before.
-But the 2018 AL Cy Young Award was dominant this time, and steaming when he handed the ball to Cash, regarded as one of the bright, young minds in the majors.
+The Rays’ pitching philosophy focuses on not allowing starters to face hitters for a third time in a game, and Snell has gotten in trouble when he’s stuck around too long.
+But the 2018 AL Cy Young Award winner was dominant this time, and steaming when he handed the ball to Cash, regarded as one of the bright, young minds in the majors.

 “I totally respect and understand the questions that come with it.
 Blake gave us every opportunity to win.
 He was outstanding.
 They’re not easy decisions.
 I didn’t want Mookie seeing Blake a third time,” Cash said.